Human Resources Development

 Developing human resources to equip them with digital skills

-By utilizing both TQM and digital technologies, we aim to cultivate talent to become a company where all employees are capable of harnessing digital data and speedily transform the ways they work and change operational processes.
+By utilizing both TQM and digital technologies, we aim to cultivate human resources with digital skills to become a company where all employees are capable of harnessing digital data and speedily transform the ways they work and change operational processes.
+In order to promote the planning of cross-divisional issues and make practical use of digital technologies, particularly generative AI, we conduct accompanying theme-based practical education with the cooperation of external experts.
+Our goal was to train 570 personnel in FY2025, and we had trained 613 by the end of FY2024, achieving our goal.

 System to equip human resources with digital skills